 Adron Naggayi Nalinya, International Legal Specialist

-Adron is a Non-Resident International Legal Specialist with the New Markets Lab based in Uganda.
+Adron is a non-resident International Legal Specialist with the New Markets Lab based in Uganda.
 Her prior legal experience includes intellectual property, environment, energy, human rights, and health.
 Her work at NML is focused on a number of aspects of international law and development, including agricultural law and regulation, land tenure, financial services, and legal issues impacting emerging businesses.
 She is a Ugandan lawyer who holds a Master's in Law (LLM) degree from Harvard Law School and a Bachelor of Laws (LLB) degree from Makerere University in Kampala, Uganda.

-Chikondi Mandala, International Legal Specialist
+Maria Florencia Abregu, International Legal Specialist

 Vikram Naik, International Legal Specialist

 Vikram is a Non-Resident International Legal Specialist with the New Markets Lab.
 His previous experience includes providing legal consultancy to varied clients including governments, industry associations and large corporations on all aspects of international trade and investment, customs, and dispute resolution, with a focus on trade remedies, market access issues, and non-tariff barriers.
 Vikram holds a Masters in International Business and Economic Law and a Certificate in WTO Studies from Georgetown University, and is an admitted attorney in India.
 While at Georgetown, he was awarded the Thomas Bradbury Chetwood, S.J.
 Plaque for his academic distinction and was a fellow at the Institute of International Economic Law at Georgetown University.
 He has also been an adjunct professor teaching intellectual property in India.